Christina McHale: 2017

 She started her grass-court season at the Nottingham Open and lost in the second round to Maria Sakkari.
 At Birmingham, McHale was defeated in the first round by Coco Vandeweghe.
 McHale retired from her first-round match at Eastbourne against qualifier Duan Yingying.
 At Wimbledon, she fell in the second round to ninth seed and 2012 finalist Agnieszka Radwańska.

 As the top seed at the Hungarian Pro Circuit Ladies Open, McHale lost in the first round to eventual finalist Danka Kovinić.

 Seeded eighth at the Washington Open, she was defeated in the first round by Eugenie Bouchard.
-At the Rogers Cup, McHale lost in the final round of qualifying to Kirsten Flipkens.
+At the Canadian Open, McHale lost in the final round of qualifying to Kirsten Flipkens.
 Playing in Western & Southern Open, McHale was defeated in the first round of qualifying by Petra Martić.
 After losing in the final round of qualifying at the Cincinnati, she made it into the main draw as a lucky loser and lost in the first round to sixth seed Anastasia Pavlyuchenkova.
 Competing in New York at the US Open, McHale beat 19th seed Anastasia Pavlyuchenkova in her first-round match.
 She was defeated in the second round by Daria Kasatkina.

 As the defending champion at the Japan Women's Open, McHale made it to the semifinal where she lost to qualifier and eventual champion Zarina Diyas.
 Seeded eighth at the Korea Open, she was defeated in the first round by qualifier Arantxa Rus.
 Coming through qualifying at the Wuhan Open, McHale lost in the second round to eventual champion Caroline Garcia.
 At the China Open, she entered the draw as a qualifier and stunned 15th seed and recent US Open champion Sloane Stephens in the first round.
 She was defeated in the second round by Sorana Cîrstea.
 At the Tianjin Open, McHale lost in her quarterfinal match to qualifier Sara Errani.
 She competed in her final tournament of the season at the Kremlin Cup where she was defeated in the first round by Lesia Tsurenko.